stephband/literal/literal-html/README.md

 ### Share `data` across templates

 Imported data objects are cached.
-Other templates importing from an identical URL share the same `data` object.
+Other templates importing from the same resource share the same `data` object.
 Changes made to `data` inside a template are seen by all templates rendering that data:

 ```html
 <template is="literal-html" src="../package.json">